-Maybe even made a start on the Large Christmas Pine Cone Centerpiece motif that I shared last week?
+Maybe even made a start on the Large Christmas Pine Cone Centerpiece Embroidery Pattern that I shared last week?

-Today’s Small Christmas Pine Cone Centerpiece motif is the perfect size to go along with last week’s pattern to make matching items.
+Today’s Small Christmas Pine Cone Centerpiece Embroidery Pattern is the perfect size to go along with last week’s pattern to make matching items.

 Or use this smaller one on it’s own to add that little touch of something extra special to a gift you’re working on.

 If you’re making a Christmas quilt, you could add one to each of the corners or setting blocks.

 It would also be pretty embroidered on a small gift bag.

 Or perhaps stitch up several of them to turn into small pouches filled with cedar chips with fabric hanging loops attached to hang in your closets to keep moths away.
 A set of those would make an awesome gift!

 Vintage Workbasket Embroidery Pattern – Small Christmas Pine Cone Centerpiece Embroidery Pattern

 If you’re wanting something with even more of a Christmas feel to it, last year I shared a pattern with four different styles and sizes of Holly Branches.

 (ad) Several of these Valdani 3 Strand Embroidery Floss Samplers pictured below have the perfect colors for stitching either the Christmas Pine Cone Centerpieces or the Acorns.
 You could also choose more than one to get just the right color combinations.